Super League: Leeds Rhinos 11-10 St Helens

-Although on paper the result was the antithesis of Huddersfield and Hull's 16-try encounter the previous day, this match was every bit as much a classic elimination play-off.
+Although on paper the result was the antithesis of the previous day, this match was every bit as much a classic elimination play-off.

 All the early play came from Leeds but Saints threatened on the counter, Louie McCarthy-Scarsbrook going closest when he was rolled onto his back when over the try-line.
 But the Rhinos drew first blood midway through the first half, moving the ball wide to Watkins who threw a clever dummy and barged his way over in the corner.

 At first glance, the centre looked to have dropped the ball but video referee Ben Thaler awarded the try.

 The official was not so generous when McGuire was convinced he had doubled Leeds' advantage just before the break, however, concluding that the half-back's outstretched arm was not in control of the ball when it hit the whitewash.

 St Helens started the second half sluggishly and were made to pay by Moon, who gathered McGuire's inch-perfect grubber kick to slide over, Sinfield adding the two points after missing his first conversion attempt.

 But that try seemed to signal a switch in the game, as first Rhinos forward Mitch Achurch spilled the ball on his own try-line, and then once Leeds had ridden out the pressure, Jamie Peacock did exactly the same.
 And the second time, Saints made them pay as Wilkin played in Manu who crossed from close range.